kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     ALTER TABLE `tmp.sql_log`
     ADD PRIMARY KEY `id_sql_tmstmp` (`id_sql`, `tmstmp`), DROP INDEX `PRIMARY`;

 Finally we are ready to partition this table.
+I think the 7 days of the week are a convenient roster to work with in this case.
+We wouldn't like to keep this data for a whole year or month.

     ALTER TABLE `tmp.sql_log` PARTITION BY HASH (DAY(tmstmp)) PARTITIONS 7;